gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 Overview
 ========

-This folder is a part of a project which gathers the UI qualification tools.
+This folder is a part of a project which gathers the Platform Qualification Tools.
 It contains sources and projects to check drivers and implementation of LLAPI ``LLDisplay``.

 All tests can be run in one step: all tests will be executed one by one and are run in a specific order, *next one* expects *previous one* is